tnn1t1s/riemann-elastic/README.md

 Riemann Elastic is a Riemann plugin for indexing Riemann events in Elastic Search.

+Lein
+[org.tinnitus.dl/elastic-riemann "0.1.0-SNAPSHOT"]

-## Installation
+## Installation from scratch.

-First, you'll need to build the plugin using lein
+After cloning the repo, you can build the plugin using lein

 ```clj
 $ lein uberjar